thycotic/dsv-docs/product/authent-azure-aws/index.md

 After reviewing the information in this section, you may want to edit your DSV configuration to make adjustments appropriate to your organization’s infrastructure particulars.

-Working on Linux or MacOS, you can use *thy config edit --encoding yaml* to open your configuration in the OS’s default editor (typically **VI** or **nano**).
+Working on Linux or macOS, you can use *thy config edit --encoding yaml* to open your configuration in the OS’s default editor (typically **VI** or **nano**).
 The editor directly updates the configuration in the vault when you save your work.

 On Windows, you must: